NoYavy/steamos_custom_install/readme.md

 - **This will completely erase the selected disk.**
 - Triple-check that you’ve chosen the correct device before continuing.
-- Use at your own risk — but know that it’s been tested and built to avoid surprises.
+- Use at your own risk — know that this hasn't been prorprly tested to avoid surprises.
 - It seems that if you enable SSHD from the installer then if will fail to install SteamOS.